mlahozy21/Structural-Probes-for-Spanish-Syntax/README.md

 The primary objective is to investigate whether multilingual language models (such as **mBERT**) encode Spanish syntactic structure (dependency trees) within their vector geometry, without having been explicitly trained with syntactic supervision.

+Additionally, we extend the original methodology by introducing an **Isometric Probe**.
+This variant constrains the probe to be a rigid rotation (orthogonal transformation), testing the hypothesis that syntax trees exist as "ready-to-use" geometric shapes in the embedding space, rather than requiring distortion (non-uniform scaling) to be revealed.

 ## 📊 Results

-We trained a linear probe for the **Parse Distance** task using embeddings from the 12th layer of `bert-base-multilingual-cased`.
+We trained two types of probes for the Parse Distance task using embeddings from the 12th layer of `bert-base-multilingual-cased`:
+1. Linear Probe (Baseline): The standard probe allowing arbitrary linear transformation (scaling + rotation).
+2. Isometric Probe (New): A constrained probe allowing only rotation and reflection ($B^T B = I$).

 Despite initial alignment challenges regarding Spanish contractions, our results show a strong Spearman correlation, suggesting that mBERT captures significant syntactic information for the Spanish language.

 ## Experimental Setup